Dates: December 16, 2024 – January 1, 2025 / January 13 – 29, 2025

 - 3 camps on the mountain with a shorter summit day

 - Normal Route with short access to the mountain and acclimatization at Confluencia

-- Helicopter departure from base camp option available for a fee
+- Optional Helicopter departure from base camp option available for a fee

 Let Mountain Professionals take you there